Safe Harbour Protection?

-Under the draft legislation, the directors will have the onus of demonstrating that the Safe Harbour exception is available.
+Under the legislation, the directors will have the onus of demonstrating that the Safe Harbour exception is available.
 However, if a director provides some evidence to the liquidator that the Safe Harbour requirements have been met, such as a written Restructuring Plan, then the Director has met the initial burden of proof.
 It would then be up to the liquidator, or other party who is seeking to make directors personally liable for insolvent trading, to establish that the director’s course of action was not reasonable in the circumstances.

 Could the Restructuring Advisor be personally liable if the Plan doesn’t work?

-The legislation proposes that the Restructuring Adviser is carved out of the definition of director, and the restructuring adviser will not be civilly liable to third parties for an erroneous opinion provided that it was honestly and reasonable held.
+The legislation states that the Restructuring Adviser is carved out of the definition of director, and the restructuring adviser will not be civilly liable to third parties for an erroneous opinion provided that it was honestly and reasonable held.
 This avoids a situation where restructuring advisers may be reluctant to take an appointment if faced with the possibility of certain personal liabilities.

 Can Holding Companies use a Safe Harbour defence for a subsidiary?